Rüstem Pasha: Political career

 Rüstem Pasha was a sanjak bey who was promoted to become Beylerbey of Diyarbakir.
 By the time he married Mihrimah Sultan, he was already a vizier.
-Süleyman the Magnificent appointed him grand vizier for the first time in 1544 but in 1553 he was dismissed, only to recover the position in 1555 and hold on to it until his death in 1561.
+Süleyman the Magnificent appointed him grand vizier for the first time in 1544 but in 1553 he was dismissed, only to recover the position in 1555, holding on to it until his death in 1561.

 As a diplomat, Rüstem initiated many trade agreements with European countries and India.
 His biggest success was the agreement, signed in 1547, with King Ferdinand I and the Emperor Charles V, which confirmed, without firing a shot, the western border of the Ottoman Empire for more than fourteen years.
 Ferdinand renounced his claim to the Kingdom of Hungary and agreed to pay a tax of 30,000 gold ducats a year to the Ottoman treasury.
-The Emperor's ambassador Ogier Ghiselin de Busbecq wrote that Charles tried to revise the unfavourable agreement, several times but that Rüstem always resisted.
+The Emperor's ambassador Ogier Ghiselin de Busbecq wrote that Charles tried to renegotiate the unfavourable agreement several times but that Rüstem always resisted.
 Rüstem also worked on the agreement with the Safavids, which, in 1544, ended the long-standing Ottoman-Safavid wars, and secured the eastern borders of the Ottoman Empire.

-In 1536 Süleyman had his grand vizier Pargalı Ibrahim Pasha executed for complicated reasons (for example, he used a seal saying 'Sultan Ibrahim' and retained most of the confiscated property of Süleyman's 'minister of finance' İskender Çelebi, whose execution he ordered, etc.).
+In 1536 Süleyman had his grand vizier Pargalı Ibrahim Pasha executed for complicated reasons (including having used a seal with the inscription 'Sultan Ibrahim' and retaining most of the confiscated property of Süleyman's Minister of Finance İskender Çelebi, whose execution he had ordered, etc.).
 Ibrahim was replaced with Ayas Mehmed Pasha, followed in turn by Lütfi Pasha and Hadım Suleiman Pasha.
 Rüstem Pasha became Grand Vizier eight years after Ibrahim's death.